Lokottaravāda: Buddhas and bodhisattvas

 According to Vasumitra, 48 theses were held in common by these three Mahāsāṃghika sects.
-Of the 48 special theses attributed by the Samayabhedoparacanacakra to these sects, 20 points concern the supramundane nature of buddhas and bodhisattvas.
-According to the Samayabhedoparacanacakra, these four groups held that the Buddha is able to know all dharmas in a single moment of the mind.
+Of the 48 special theses attributed by the Samayabhedoparacanaćakra to these sects, 20 points concern the supramundane nature of buddhas and bodhisattvas.
+According to the Samayabhedoparacanaćakra, these four groups held that the Buddha is able to know all dharmas in a single moment of the mind.

 The Buddha is viewed as transcendent (Skt. lokottara) and his life and physical manifestation are mere appearance.
 The Lokottaravāda school upheld the Mahāsāṃghika view of the supramundane nature of the buddhas and bodhisattvas, and the imperfection and fallibility of arhats.

 Bodhisattva Path

 The Lokottaravādin Mahāvastu speaks of Buddhism as consisting of the Three Vehicles, and includes specific instructions regarding the Bodhisattva Path and the practices of bodhisattvas.
-From the Mahāvastu, we know that the Lokottaravādins had a conception of a bodhisattva's progress toward enlightenment as consisting of ten grounds, or bhūmis, as required for Mahayana bodhisattvas.
-These bhūmis described in the Mahāvastu are similar to those in the Mahāyāna Ten Stages Sutra, but the names of these stages seem to differ somewhat.
+From the Mahāvastu, we know that the Lokottaravādins had a conception of a bodhisattva's progress toward enlightenment as consisting of ten grounds, or bhūmis, as required for Mahāyāna bodhisattvas.
+These bhūmis described in the Mahāvastu are similar to those in the Mahāyāna Ten Stages Sūtra, but the names of these stages seem to differ somewhat.

 Buddha-fields

-From the Mahāvastu, it is evident that the Lokottaravādins also held that there were innumerable pure lands (Skt. buddhakṣetra "buddha-fields"), throughout which there are innumerable buddhas and innumerable tenth-ground bodhisattvas who will become buddhas.
+From the Mahāvastu, it is evident that the Lokottaravādins also held that there were innumerable Pure Lands (Skt. buddhakṣetra "buddha-fields"), throughout which there are innumerable buddhas and innumerable tenth-ground bodhisattvas who will become buddhas.
 Each is said to lead limitless sentient beings to liberation, yet the number of sentient beings remains essentially infinite.

 Equality of buddhas

-In the Mahāvastu, there are some Lokottaravādin accounts of the nature of buddhas which have strong parallels to those in Mahayana sutras.
+In the Mahāvastu, there are some Lokottaravādin accounts of the nature of buddhas which have strong parallels to those in Mahāyāna sūtras.
 In one section, a multitude of devas are described as putting up sunshades in honor of the Buddha, who in turn shows himself sitting beneath each and every one.
 Each deva believes himself to be particularly honored, unaware of the fictitious character of his own buddha, who is no different from the others he sees.
 This has a parallel with an account in the Śūraṅgama Samādhi Sūtra.
-In this text, the Buddha appears simultaneously on a vast number of lion-thrones prepared by various devas, but each deva sees only the buddha that is sitting on his own throne.
-At the appropriate moment, all the buddhas are revealed to the devas, and one asks which is real – his own buddha, or all the others.
+In this text, the Buddha appears simultaneously on a vast number of lion-thrones prepared by various devas, but each deva sees only the Buddha that is sitting on his own throne.
+At the appropriate moment, all the buddhas are revealed to the devas, and one asks which is real – his own Buddha, or all the others.
 In the Śūraṅgama Samādhi Sūtra, the Buddha's answer is ultimately that they are all equal, because the nature of buddhas is not apart from all phenomena.

 Future buddhas

 In the Mahāvastu, the future buddha Maitreya is mentioned a number of times, and the text states that he will be just one of the one thousand buddhas who are destined to appear in the future following Gautama Buddha.
-The Mahāsāṃghika-Lokottaravāda view is contrasted with that of the Theravada, which holds that five buddhas are destined to follow Gautama.
+The Mahāsāṃghika-Lokottaravāda view is contrasted with that of the Theravāda, which holds that five buddhas are destined to follow Gautama.